 Poorly controlled blood sugar:

 Although people with diabetes have a high rate of success when it comes to dental implants, poorly controlled blood sugar can increase the likelihood of implant failure.
 If you suffer from diabetes, it is important to adhere to your doctor’s recommendations concerning medication, diet and exercise before, during and after your implant placement.

-In order for an implant to be successful, the implant must remain in position within the bone.
-If the implant is shifted out of place, it will not reconnect to the bone tissue.
+In order for an implant to be successful, the dental implant must remain in position within the bone.
+If implants are shifted out of place, they will not reconnect to the bone tissue.
 As a result, a new implant restoration would be required.
 Since implant patients who grind their teeth at night experience a great deal of bite pressure, it is important for them to wear a mouthguard to protect their dental implants from the bite force of the grinding.

-If your jawbone is too thin to support the placement of a traditional dental implant, your dentist may recommend a bone graft or a different type of implant.
-A bone graft can be performed by adding bone that is harvested from another area of your body, a cadaver or an animal to your existing jawbone.
+If your jawbone is too thin to support the placement of traditional dental implants, your dentist may recommend a bone graft or different types of implants.
+A bone graft can be performed by adding bone that is harvested from another area of your body, a cadaver, or an animal to your existing jawbone.
 If a bone graft is not desired, a mini implant or a zygomatic implant may be appropriate.
-Mini implants are smaller in size and require less bone for support.
+Mini dental implants are smaller in size and require less bone for support.
 Zygomatic implants are installed in the cheekbone instead of the bone of the jaw.
 Both types of implants can be used in the same manner as traditional implants, including for the support of bridges and dentures.

 EVALUATION FOR DENTAL IMPLANTS